williamjameswillis/solirius/README_NEW.md

 ### How to guide

 Install node version 18.18.2 or higher.
-Run yarn to install dependencies and then use the scripts defined in package.json to either run the tests headed `cy-open` or headless `cy-task1`.
+Install yarn and run yarn to install dependencies and then use the scripts defined in package.json to either run the tests headed `cy-open` or headless `cy-task1`.

 ### Improvements to make